 I started this blog originally to tell my own departure story from Christian Science, and to share my experiences as a Christian Scientist and now former Christian Scientist.
-I did this mainly for my own emotional healing, and with the hope that sharing my experience might help others, as reading other’s stories helped me.
+I did this mainly for my own emotional healing, and with the hope that sharing my experience might help others, as reading other peoples’ stories helped me.
 Now, I continue with this blog and other on-line activities within the ex-Christian Scientist community to help and support others who are leaving or considering leaving Christian Science.
-I also want to do as much as I can to ensure that the voices of those of us who’ve left Christian Science and who have suffered because of it, are heard–especially amid the Church’s renewed efforts to have its message heard in the media, and its lobbying efforts with governments.
+I also want to do as much as I can to ensure that the voices of those of us who’ve left Christian Science and who have suffered because of it, are heard–especially amid the Church’s renewed efforts to have its message heard in the media, as well as its continuing lobbying efforts with governments.

 Are you willing to meet with members of the media?

-Why won’t you give talks or do other appearances?
+Why won’t you give talks?

-Why won’t you support ‘reality’ television programs?
+Why won’t you support reality television programs?

-I specifically mention this because I have been contacted by people who produce so-called ‘reality’ television programs.
-I do not like how interviews or other ways people who participate are edited to suit a producer’s sensationalized vision or preconceived notions of what the final product should be.
+I specifically mention this because I have been contacted by people who produce reality television programs.
+I do not like how interviews or other ways people who participate in these shows are edited to suit a producer’s sensationalized vision or preconceived notions of what the final product should be.
 For example, I don’t think Breaking Amish is a particularly accurate portrayal of the Amish.
 I will not contribute to a similarly false and sensationalized portrayal of Christian Scientists or those who have left Christian Science, even in a background role.
 I also feel that a lot of ‘reality’ programming is overly exploitative, and does not serve a beneficial purpose.
 I have also had friends who’ve been involved in ‘reality’ programs whose experiences have not been positive.